 The Alumni Student Center provides a central informal setting for students, faculty, employees, alumni, and guests to interact.
-The services provided in the center include informal meeting areas, a game room, conference rooms, the Commons, student organization offices, commuter lockers and eating area, and "Joe's" coffee shop.
+The services provided in the center include informal meeting areas, a game room, conference rooms, the Commons, student-organization offices, lockers and an eating area for commuters, and "Joe's" coffee shop.